Goitre | tenga

 • Depending on the amount of thyroid gland removed, your doctor may prescribe thyroid hormone replacement therapy as ongoing treatment.

 Iodine is needed for your body to produce thyroid hormone.
-Although uncommon in Aotearoa New Zealand, too much iodine can cause your thyroid gland to enlarge.
-If too much iodine is a problem for you, avoid iodised salt, seaweed, shellfish and iodine supplements.
-If you have questions about the right iodine intake for you, talk to your healthcare professional.
+It’s almost impossible to get too much iodine from food.
+However, if you take too many supplements you can get a goitre which makes too much thyroid hormone.
+If you have questions about the right amount of iodine for you, talk to your healthcare provider

 The following links provide further information on goitre.
 Be aware that websites from other countries may contain information that differs from New Zealand recommendations.